csmets/clyde.sh/src/doc/2018/last-and-new-year-resolutions.md

+---
+title: Last and New Year Resolutions
+draft: false
+---

 # Last and New Year Resolutions

 It's the start of a new year (2018) and it's the time where people write about